 - What To Do When You Hate Meal Planning

-- How To Meal Plan When You’re On A Budget
+- 5 Easy Ways To Save Money Meal Planning On A Budget

 But if you want to save even more money, I recommend buying groceries from lower price stores like Aldi, or just grabbing the generic brands can save you a lot of money no matter where you go!